doged/electrum-doged-tor/README.md

 1.a) GETTING STARTED WITH UBUNTU/LINUX
 ------------------
+sudo apt-get update

 sudo apt-get install tor

-now go to /etc/tor/ and edit the torrc file.
+now go to /etc/tor/ and edit the torrc file. (you can use sudo nano torrc)

 you just need to remove the # before the line that starts with SocksPort 9050

-then save and go back to command prompt and type sudo service tor restart.
+then save torrc, and go back to command prompt and type sudo service tor restart.

-now we install the electrum wallet
+now we install the electrum wallet!

 sudo apt-get install git pyqt4-dev-tools python-pip python-dev python-slowaes